You might be thinking why is my slogan, "Are you a traveler or an explorer?"

 Here's a recap on my journey

 I moved to Germany in 2013 to work for an internet company.
 Plans to stay with the company didn't work out.
 So going with the flow, I rode the wave.
 I've had one hell of an adventure hopping from Germany, Greece, Portugal, Denmark, and back to my parents in the US.
 My leather journal is finally complete with over 200 pages of content that I've been waiting so eagerly to share.
-I am also writing my journey in a narrative autobiography from ages 23-24 when I first came to Europe up until I moved to Amsterdam in 2015.
+I am also writing my journey in a narrative autobiography from age 23-24 when I first came to Germany up until I moved to Amsterdam in 2015 where I currently reside.

 Purpose of my blog